shababo/ether/README.md

 - Transform existing classes into distributed system components via decorators and/or yaml configuration
 - Automatic session discovery, lifecycle management, and monitoring of processes (locally or over IP)
-- Guarantees on data saving and annotation/metadata
+- Guarantees on data saving and provenance tracing
 - System-wide logging of events and execution
+- Configuration complexity scales with use case complexity
-- Session-wide security and encrypted communication
+- Session-wide security and encrypted communication (currently in development!)
 - Pydantic type validation for messages based on type hints

 ## Installation